 Manitoba's Scientific Advisory Committee

-In Manitoba, NCC is particularly fortunate to have the guidance of a core group of highly-regarded scientists, the Scientific Advisory Committee (SAC), to determine the scientific validity of NCC's conservation work at both the landscape scale and property scale.
+In Manitoba, NCC is particularly fortunate to have the guidance of a core group of highly-regarded scientists, the Scientific Advisory Committee (SAC).
+Members of the SAC help assess the scientific validity of NCC's conservation work at both the landscape scale and property scale.
 The SAC also reviews project proposals for properties that NCC is considering for securement.
 The proposals include details such as location, biological inventories, information on natural communities present and the degree of disturbance.
 The SAC meets to consult about the properties presented and provides NCC with a detailed assessment of the conservation value for each one.

 Once a property's conservation value is verified, the SAC Chair, who is also a Regional Board member, makes a recommendation to the Regional Board of Directors.

-"We are privileged to have these dedicated individuals working with NCC here in Manitoba, " says Jeff Polakoff, Regional Vice President.
+"We are privileged to have these dedicated individuals working with NCC here in Manitoba," says Jeff Polakoff, NCC regional vice-president in Manitoba.
 "We have a small staff that relies heavily on the leadership of these science professionals.
 They regularly provide us with conservation data and work by consensus to decide where we should focus our efforts.
 Our work in Manitoba wouldn't be as successful as it is without the SAC. "

 Members of the Manitoba SAC